ojread/git-workflow/README.md

 In this example, we are beginning work on a contact form for a website.

-1. ### Start working on a new feature.
+1. ** Start working on a new feature. **

-	1. `git checkout develop` - Switch to the branch that you want to base your work on.
+	1. `git checkout develop` - Switch to the branch that you want to base your work on, usually develop.
 	1. `git pull` - Make sure you have the latest version.
 	1. `git checkout -b contact-form` - Create a branch to work on the new feature and switch to it.

-1. ### Develop the feature
+1. ** Develop the feature. **

 	1. Work on the feature in the project directory until you want to save your progress.
 	1. `git status` - Check you are still on the correct branch and see a summary of the changes you have made.
-	1. `git commit -am  "Description of changes"` - Save a new version of your work.
+	1. `git commit -am  "Added email contact form"` - Save all of your work as a new version with a description of the changes.
 	1. Repeat until the feature is complete and fully tested.

-1. ### Add your feature to the main development branch.
+1. ** Add your feature to the main development branch. **

 	1. `git checkout develop` - Switch back to the parent branch.
 	1. `git pull` - Make sure you have the latest version.
 	1. `git merge --no-ff contact-form` - Add your work to the develop branch.
 The --no-ff option preserves the history of the feature branch.